ifremer-bioinformatics/BeeDeeM-Tools/README.md

 This will run a complete test of all BeeDeeM-Tools.

 When done (and test ok), have a look a the `/tmp/bdm-tools` directory.
 You can review what happened when using the BeeDeeM-Tools.
 That temporary directory can then be deleted.

+## User manual

+Please refere to directory "documentation" of this project and read the [tutorial](https://gitlab.ifremer.fr/bioinfo/BeeDeeM-Tools/blob/master/documentation/tutorial.md).

 ## License and dependencies